sneddonlewis/PushUps/README.md

 This app tracks push ups for display on a table on the homepage.
 The home page at route `/` shows the push up data.
 The add page at route `/add` provides a form to add a new workout of some push ups.
+The about page at route `/about` is a placeholder for some more information.
 Web API calls would normally happen in `app/service/workout.service.ts` in place of the in memory array.

 ## Requirements